Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 </p>
 <br />
 <img src="https://imgur.com/ledXS6O.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 17d.
 So go back to Client 1 VM and click on it.
 Go to networking and then click the blue text next to “Network Interface:” >DNS servers on the left side list.
 Under DNS servers “Inherit from Virtual Network” will be checked so change it to “custom”.
 Paste DC’s Private IP address into the “Add DNS server” text box.
 Click the save button towards the top of the page.
+By default, Client-1 inherits DNS settings from the virtual network, which usually points to Azure or VMware DNS servers.
+Changing it to custom and specifying the DC’s IP ensures Client-1 uses the Domain Controller’s DNS to properly resolve domain names and services required to join and operate within the domain.
 </p>
 <br />
 </p>